theupdateframework/taps/tap11.md

 Note: The distribution version scheme of the project follows the (major.minor.micro) format.
 Pre-releases of the project have a fixed `major` of 0, while the `minor` and `micro` segments can vary.
-On occassion, developmental releases are made for testing and follow the `0.X.Y.devZ` version scheme.
+On occassion, developmental releases are made available on PyPI for testing and follow the `0.X.Y.devZ` version scheme.

 # Release manager for pre-releases
 Vladimir Diaz <vladimir.v.diaz@gmail.com, @vladimir-v-diaz>